 When I realised this, I stopped all involvement with companies and products and tried to just show my life and travel for the enjoyment of friends and family.
 I explained the stories, both positive and negative, in the captions of the photos, and kept my stories real and not staged.
 But I still found myself primarily posting happy, sunny moments.
 I couldn’t work out how to show the real me, without being a downer.

 Surely the answer to my quandary is for me to start sharing these ‘real’ moments on my social media, or to delete my Instagram entirely?

-So no, I don’t want to drag people down for no particular reason by posting boring, depressing moments of my days.
-If I can make just 1 person smile with the photos and stories I post on Instagram, then I’m happier than I started that day as.
+So no, I don’t want to drag people down for no particular reason by posting dull, depressing moments of my days.
+If I can make just one person smile with the photos and stories I post on Instagram, then I’m happier than I started that day as.

 So what is the answer?

 Truth be told – I don’t know.

 All I can do is to make it clear that my, nor anyone’s Instagram life, is as perfect as the internet makes it out to be.
 You need to make your own decision, for the right reasons, for you.
 Research and discover and seek of your own accord.
 Talk to friends, take time to think, and come to conclusions away from the sway of the internet’s influence.

 So please, take what you see with a grain of salt.

 But don’t let these images and stories influence who you are, and what you hold dear.